MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: Related Work

 \section{Related Work}

-LLMs have demonstrated great potential in Molecule Discovery, including molecule understanding~\citep{qian2023can}, optimization~\citep{ye2023drugassist}, and generation~\citep{irwin2022chemformer}.
-To align molecule representation with natural language texts, the MolT5 study first proposed the molecule-caption translation task, introducing a new dataset, ChEBI-20, with pairs of molecule SMILES representations and their textual captions that describe the structural patterns and chemical properties~\citep{edwards2021text2mol}.
+LLMs have demonstrated great potential in Molecule Discovery, including molecule understanding~\cite{qian2023can}, optimization~\cite{ye2023drugassist}, and generation~\cite{irwin2022chemformer}.
+To align molecule representation with natural language texts, the MolT5 study first proposed the molecule-caption translation task, introducing a new dataset, ChEBI-20, with pairs of molecule SMILES representations and their textual captions that describe the structural patterns and chemical properties~\cite{edwards2021text2mol}.
 Subsequent research has intensified the focus on this task, branching out in two primary directions.

-On one trajectory, the research leverages the in-context learning capability of LLMs and the similarity principle of molecules to help LLMs learn the molecule-text alignment in context~\citep{li2023empowering}.
-Advancing this approach, ICMA has developed In-Context Molecule Tuning (ICMT), significantly enhancing the capabilities of LLMs in the molecule-caption translation task and reducing the reliance on domain-specific pre-training~\citep{li2024large}.
+On one trajectory, the research leverages the in-context learning capability of LLMs and the similarity principle of molecules to help LLMs learn the molecule-text alignment in context~\cite{li2023empowering}.
+Advancing this approach, ICMA has developed In-Context Molecule Tuning (ICMT), significantly enhancing the capabilities of LLMs in the molecule-caption translation task and reducing the reliance on domain-specific pre-training~\cite{li2024large}.
 Concurrently, the other works involve incorporating additional information from different modalities into LLMs.
-For instance, MoMu~\citep{su2022molecular} adopts contrastive learning to align the output distribution of the text encoder with the graph encoder, while the CLIP structure~\citep{radford2021learning} is not good at generative tasks.
-In this case, MolCA~\citep{liu2023molca} introduce the 2D molecular graph with a Q-Former structure~\citep{li2023blip} to enhance the performance of LLMs in the molecule captioning task.
-However, the 2D molecular graphs do not actually bring extra information. as the conversion between the molecule SMILES representation and its molecule graph is lossless.
-Meanwhile, 3D-MoLM~\citep{li2024towards} adopts the similar Q-Former structure, but introduces 3D molecule information to LLMs.
-However, the 3D information generated by RDKit~\citep{landrum2013rdkit} is not accurate enough and is not closely related to the molecule properties described in molecule captions.
+For instance, MoMu~\cite{su2022molecular} adopts contrastive learning to align the output distribution of the text encoder with the graph encoder, while the CLIP structure~\cite{radford2021learning} is not good at generative tasks.
+In this case, MolCA~\cite{liu2023molca} introduce the 2D molecular graph with a Q-Former structure~\cite{li2023blip} to enhance the performance of LLMs in the molecule captioning task.
+Meanwhile, 3D-MoLM~\cite{li2024towards} adopts the similar Q-Former structure, introducing 3D molecule information to LLMs.
+However, these methods still treat molecules as monolithic inputs, suffering from the necessity for additional modality alignment steps, low precision, and poor interpretability.